sstadick/pixi-build-backends/README.md

 ### Developing on Backends

-Even though binary versions are available on the prefix channels, its also quite easy to get started on developing a new backend or work on an existing one.
+Even though binary versions are available on the prefix channels and conda-forge, its also quite easy to get started on developing a new backend or work on an existing one.
 To start development make sure you have installed [pixi](https://pixi.sh).
 After which, a number of command should be available:

 ```bash